mui/material-ui/docs/pages/blog/2021-q1-update.md

   <img src="/static/blog/2021-q1-update/csv-export.png" alt="" style="width: 523px; margin-bottom: 16px;" />

 - ♿️ We have fixed a couple of accessibility issues (more in progress).
-- 🌏 We have introduced the support for [custom locales](/components/data-grid/localization/).
+- 🌏 We have introduced support for [custom locales](/components/data-grid/localization/).
 - 🚨 We have started to work on breaking changes to reach a stable state.
 - 💾 We have extended the support of @material-ui/core to handle v4 and v5 at the same time.
   In the future, we might desynchronize the release version of _mui/material-ui_ and _mui/material-ui-x_.